-Additional gravity culverts upstream of the pump station will consist of 24-inch or 36-inch reinforced concrete pipes (RCPs), each equipped with drainage structures at the inlet and outlet.
+The gravity culvert features upstream of the pump station (SDs 4-7) will consist of 24-inch or 36-inch reinforced concrete pipes (RCPs), each equipped with drainage structures at the inlet and outlet.
 Each culvert will originate near the landside levee toe with a graded inlet basin, extending beneath the levee before discharging near the stream channel.
-At the culvert outlets, erosion control measures such as riprap placement and a small concrete pad with a gently graded slope will be implemented to protect the channel.
+At the culvert outlets, erosion control measures such as riprap placement and a small concrete pad with a gently graded slope will be implemented to protect the channel banks from further erosion.
 Excavation at outfalls will include the placement of gravel and rock materials to establish a 2% slope, minimizing erosion and ensuring efficient water conveyance.
 Figure 6 shows the typical plans for the gravity culverts in the proposed action.

-The pump station consists of two means of drainage with a shared inlet basin.
-Drainage for the land side to water side of the project is achieved through SD2 (Forced Discharge Pipe) and SD 3 (Gravity Culvert).
-The inlet basin serves as the low spot in the local area that routes all water toward the SD3 inlet as the primary means of drainage.
-SD3 is equipped with a closure structure on the levee in case the pump station needs to be activated, and enough water has collected within the basin to activate the intake.
+The pump station is designed with a 24 cubic feet per second (cfs) capacity and includes a discharge pipe to mitigate localized rainfall-runoff accumulation near Highway 152 and adjacent commercial properties.
+To enhance operational flexibility, the pump station consists of two means of drainage with a shared inlet basin, following a design approach commonly used in Santa Cruz County and the City of Watsonville.
+Drainage for the landside to waterside of the project is achieved through SD 2 (Forced Discharge Pipe) and SD 3 (Gravity Culvert).
+The inlet basin serves as the low spot in the local area that routes all water toward the SD 3 inlet as the primary means of drainage.
+SD 3 is equipped with a closure structure on the levee in case the pump station needs to be activated, and enough water has collected within the basin to activate the intake.
+The intent of this design is to have the gravity fed culvert handle normally occurring ponding and runoff.
+Under infrequent high flow conditions, the pump station takes over local drainage in its immediate vicinity.
+Under these conditions, flap gates would be closed and the pump station would be utilized to actively drain the landside of the levee.
+Figure 5 shows the planned alignment of the pump station in relation to the levee.